Code-Institute-Submissions/witch-hazel-1/README.md

 ### Initial registration

 My first step to facilitate deploying my App on the Heroku Python environment was to add my app's dependencies into my requirements.txt file (which the Heroku environment refers to when installing the necessary features on creation).
 I do this by running `` pip3 freeze > requirements.txt``, which collects all necessary installations on the Gitpod workspace and writes them into the requirements.txt file.

 The next step was to create an account with Heroku at heroku.com.
-I clicked on "Sign up for free" and filled out the sign-up form (using a genuine email address and with Role as Student and country as Germany), and then clicked "Create free account".
+I clicked on "Sign up for free" and filled out the sign-up form (using a genuine email address and with Role as Student and country as Germany, where I currently live), and then clicked "Create free account".
 I then confirmed via the validation email that Heroku sent me and set a password.
 And I then logged and accepted the Heroku terms of service.
 Heroku now requires a real 16-digit credit or debit card for all its accounts and requires users to implement a minimum two-step validation process to use its hosting services.
 The form of validation I chose was using a code number sent to my smartphone on each log-in via Salesforce's Authenticator app.
-After a variety of issues relating to mutually incompatible localizations, limited payment options and complex processes to access the credit organised for me by Code Institute, I was eventually able to set up my account.
+After a variety of minor teething issues I was eventually able to set up my account.

 ### Activating Code Institute's Heroku Student Pack